quinnuendo/mjc2wsl/README.md

 on Windows or Mac or whatever else can run the dependencies, it is only (at this point) extensively tested under Linux.
-Feel free to ask about problems running it, suggestions for improving the platform independance are welcom.
+Feel free to ask about problems running it, suggestions for improving the platform Independence are welcome.

 Setting the FermaT dir